mark-stack/monster-builder-interface-example/README.md

 # monster-builder-interface-example
-This is an example utilizing interfaces to adhere to SOLID design principal s
+This is an example utilizing interfaces to adhere to SOLID design principals